cyberark/cyberark-aws-auto-onboarding/README.md

 1. Download cyberark-aws-auto-onboarding solution zip files and CloudFormation template from [https://github.com/cyberark/cyberark-aws-auto-onboarding/tree/master/dist](https://github.com/cyberark/cyberark-aws-auto-onboarding/tree/master/dist)

-2. Upload the solution to your S3 Bucket in the same region you want to deploy the solution.(* see note)
-3. Upload the NAT-Gateway_0.1.0.json template to the bucket as well.(** see note) This template will be called by the main CFT as a nested template and will create the NAT GW in the VPC
+2. Upload the solution to your S3 Bucket in the same region you want to deploy the solution.(* see note) This template will be called by the main CFT as a nested template and will create the NAT GW in the VPC
-4. Open the CloudFormation, fill in all the details (see below) and launch it
+3. Open the CloudFormation, fill in all the details (see below) and launch it
-5. Upload the old/existing key pairs used to create instances in your AWS region to the Key Pair Safe in the Vault
+4. Upload the old/existing key pairs used to create instances in your AWS region to the Key Pair Safe in the Vault

 Update the account User name with  the following naming convention: AWS.[AWS Account].[Region name].[key pair name]

 > ***Note:** that this solution must to be installed in every AWS region.
 For each region, use a dedicated Vault user and make sure the Lambda VPC has a network acess to the PVWA.

-> ****Note:** This step is only relevant if you deploy the NAT CFT - aws _auto_onboarding_0.1.1_with_NAT.json

 # CloudFormation Template
 The following table lists the parameters to provide in the CloudFormation: